samahfallatah/ros-slam-gazebo/README.md

 # ros-slam-gazebo
 the steps to install the tools needed for simulating, mapping, and controlling a turtlebot robot.

+**1.Make sure you already have a running VM with ubuntu 18.04 OS, and already installed ROS Melodic inside it.**
+**2.type in the commands down below in the terminal**

 ||_Install ROS 1 on Remote PC 3.
 1. 2._
  ```
 $ sudo apt-get update